Advanced Functional Programming TDA342/DIT260 (Online Exam)

 Task 1.1 (5 pts)

-Extend the pretty printing of the language, i.e., definition of showsPrec
+Extend the pretty printing of the language, i.e., definition of showsPrec, to

 consider lists.
 For instance, your solution should produce the following